 - Sister Parties:

-- Jordan Social Democratic Party (JSDP)
+- Jordanian Social Democratic Party (JSDP)

 The Hashemite Kingdom of Jordan holds a strategic location in the Middle East, sharing borders with Saudi Arabia, Iraq, Syria, Israel and the West Bank.
 Since Hussein bin Talal became King of Jordan in 1952 democratic institutions were introduced.
 After his death in 1999, Hussein’s oldest son, Abdullah, succeeded the throne.
-In his position as Chief of State, Abdullah II has followed a policy of continuing his father's paternalistic style of rule from a moderate, pro-Western political viewpoint, claiming to gradually evolve the political landscape in Jordan from an autocratic state into a democracy with political pluralism.
-However, this notion is fiercely contested by the opposition, which regards the king’s policies as anti-democratic and speaks of a deteriorating political situation.
+In his position as Chief of State, Abdullah II. has followed a policy of continuing his father's paternalistic style of rule from a moderate, pro-Western political viewpoint, claiming to gradually evolve the political landscape in Jordan from an autocratic state into a democracy with political pluralism.
+However, this notion is fiercely contested by the opposition, which regards the King’s policies as anti-democratic and speaks of a deteriorating political situation.
 The extensive history of clans and tribes that traditionally comprise the majority in the parliament and the lack of freedom of press are among the main challenges that hinder a democratic reform in Jordan.
 At the same time, the protracted people’s unrest against rising prices, corruption, and unemployment, inspired by the revolutions in Tunisia and Egypt and calling for the genuine constitutional reform, has challenged the Hashemite Monarchy’s order.
 Furthermore, protesters have been demanding full rights for women and calling for gender equality.

 The King has the main power in Jordan and the monarch’s function is hereditary.
 The monarch has the power to appoint the Prime Minister as well as the Senate and to dissolve the House of Deputies at any time.
 Furthermore, the King is not obliged to appoint a Prime Minister or form a government from either the majority party or the parliament and currently prefers to rely on his own loyal supporters instead.
 Besides, the King signs and executes all laws.
 He appoints judges and may dismiss them by decree, as well as he may approve amendments to the constitution, declare war, and command the armed forces.
 His veto power can only be overridden by a two-thirds vote of both houses of the National Assembly.

-There has been sharp criticism leveled at Abdullah II that he and his Jordanian regime restrict freedom of speech due to his amendment to the Jordanian Penal Code, to ensure the legislation of the punishment of all those who express dissent.
-Human rights organizations have criticized Abdullah II and his regime for several human rights violations and acts of torture committed against Islamic radicals and those who express dissent and criticism over his policies.
+There has been sharp criticism levelled at Abdullah II. that he and his Jordanian regime restrict freedom of speech due to his amendment to the Jordanian Penal Code, to ensure the legislation of the punishment of all those who express dissent.
+Human rights organizations have criticized Abdullah II. and his regime for several human rights violations and acts of torture committed against Islamic radicals and those who express dissent and criticism over his policies.
 The 2011 people’s unrest characterized by relatively peaceful demonstrations have challenged the power of the throne by calling, in particular, on the King to relinquish his power to appoint prime ministers and to provide the parliament with more functions.